Terror of mum and kids as burglars try to ram-raid their Highgate home

 A mother has told how two men attempted to smash into her Highgate home as she and her two young children cowered inside.

-May Chiao, 46, was home alone with her 9-year-old and 6-year-old daughters at around 6.45pm last Wednesday when she heard a sound like a dining table crashing to the floor as a man attacked her front door.
+May Chiao, 46, was home alone with her daughters, six and nine, at 6.45pm last Wednesday when she heard a sound like a table crashing to the floor as a man attacked her front door.

 The burglar, who had an accomplice waiting on a moped nearby, was returning with a screwdriver but fled when Mrs Chiao activated a panic button.